A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Introduction

 Lambda terms or variants of them (expressions that may have bound variables) are a natural means to express proofs (an observation that is called \emph{the} Curry-Howard isomorphism) in implicational logic.
 Proof alternatives (locally, there are only finitely many of them since our logic has no quantifier that ranges over infinitely many individuals) can be formally represented by a finite sum of such solution space expressions, and it is natural to consider those sums up to equivalence of the \emph{set} of the alternatives.
-Since infinite lambda-terms are involved and since whole solution spaces are being modeled, we call these coinductive terms \emph{B\"ohm forests}.
+Since whole solution spaces of (possibly infinite) proof trees are being modeled, we call these coinductive terms \emph{forests}.

-By their coinductive nature, B\"ohm forests are no proper syntactic objects: they can be defined by all mathematical (meta-theoretic) means and are thus not ``concrete'', as would be expected from syntactic elements.
-This freedom of definition will be demonstrated and exploited in the canonical definition (Definition~\ref{def:sol}) of B\"ohm forests as solutions to the task of proving a sequent (a formula $A$ in a given context $\Gamma$).
-In a certain sense, nothing is gained by this representation: although one can calculate on a case-by-case basis the B\"ohm forest for a formula of interest and see that it is described as fixed point of a system of equations (involving auxiliary B\"ohm forests as solutions for the other meta-variables that appear in those equations), an arbitrary B\"ohm forest can only be observed to any finite depth, without ever knowing whether it is the expansion of a regular cyclic graph structure (the latter being a finite structure).
+By their coinductive nature, forests are no proper syntactic objects: they can be defined by all mathematical (meta-theoretic) means and are thus not ``concrete'', as would be expected from syntactic elements.
+This freedom of definition will be demonstrated and exploited in the canonical definition (Definition~\ref{def:sol}) of forests as solutions to the task of proving a logical sequent (a formula $A$ in a given context $\Gamma$).
+In a certain sense, nothing is gained by this representation: although one can calculate on a case-by-case basis the forest for a formula of interest and see that it is described as fixed point of a system of equations (involving auxiliary forests as solutions for the other meta-variables that appear in those equations), an arbitrary forest can only be observed to any finite depth, without ever knowing whether it is the expansion of a regular cyclic graph structure (the latter being a finite structure).

 Therefore, a coinductive representation is more like a semantics, a mathematical definition; in particular, one cannot extract algorithms from an analysis based on it.
 For this reason, an alternative, \emph{finitary} representation of solution spaces is desired, and we develop, for intuitionistic implication logic, one such representation in the form of a (``normal'', i.\,e., inductive) typed lambda-calculus.
 Besides formal sums (to express choice in the search procedure), this calculus has fixed points, to capture cyclic structure; moreover, fixed-point variables enjoy a relaxed form of binding, since cycle structure has to be captured up to the inference rule of contraction.